bob-gray/serviceberry-basic-auth/README.md

   - **charset**

-    The character set that the server expects the client use when sending the credentials.
+    The character set that the server expects the client to use when sending the credentials.
 Defaults to `UTF-8`.
 Sets `this.charset`.

 ### getHash(username)

-**You must extend this class at least implement this method.**
+**You must extend this class and at least implement this method.**

-Called by `validate` method for fetching a `bcrypt` password hash for `request.credentials.name`.
-This is can be an `async` function.
-It should return or resolve to a `bcrypt` hash string or throw and error.
+Called by the `validate` method for fetching a `bcrypt` password hash for `request.credentials.name`.
+Can be an `async` function.
+It should return or resolve to a `bcrypt` hash string or throw an error.

   - **username** *string*